dewdrip/eth-mobile/README.md

-# 📲 Mobile dApps On-Chain! 🚀
+# 📲 ETH Mobile

-✍️ **ETH Mobile** is an open-source toolkit for building mobile decentralized applications (dApps) on Ethereum and other EVM-compatible blockchains.
+An open-source toolkit for building mobile decentralized applications (dApps) on Ethereum and other EVM-compatible blockchains.
 It simplifies mobile dApp development with fast, secure and customizable pre-built components to create, deploy and interact with smart contracts.

 ⚙️ **Tech Stack**: Built with React Native(Expo), Hardhat, Ethers, and TypeScript to streamline mobile dApp development.